martinerny/martinerny/README.md

 ## About Me

 - 🌱 I'm currently learning about Networking & Programming.
-- 💼 I study at Polhemsskolan.
+- 💼 I study at Polhemsskolan in Gävle.
 - 📫 You can reach me at martinen06@icloud.com.

 ## My Projects